LibreShark/sharkdumps/n64/manuals/n64_gameshark_v2.10_manual.md

 Copying and Deleting Files
 --------------------------

 Once the save file has been selected, highlighted in white, press the “A” button to copy the file.
-The directional arrow beside the word “COPY” will point in the direction of the destination of that file, if the instruction reads “A:←COPY” the file will be copied from the right box into the left box.
+The directional arrow beside the word “COPY” will point in the direction of the destination of that file, if the instruction reads “A:<-COPY” the file will be copied from the right box into the left box.
 To delete a file, select the unwanted file and press the “Z” button.
 At this point a confirmation screen will appear, select either “YES” or “NO" using the directional control and press the “A” button.

 Smart Card Port
 ---------------